 WHEREAS, on [insert mailing date of the planning board’s resolution authorizing the release of the easement], by MCPB Resolution No. [insert resolution number], attached hereto as Exhibit 3 and incorporated by reference, the Planning Board approved a forest conservation plan amendment associated with plan number [insert plan number], including the removal of [include amount of easement to be permanently released] acres of the Conservation Easement on the Property subject to the purchase of forest mitigation bank credit in an M-NCPPC approved off-site forest bank; and

-WHEREAS, the required mitigation was accomplished through the purchase of the required forest credits as certified by the Montgomery County Planning Department staff in the Certificate of Compliance recorded in the Land Records of Montgomery County at [insert book and page number of conservation easement], attached hereto as Exhibit 4 and incorporated by reference.
+WHEREAS, the required mitigation was accomplished through the purchase of the required forest credits as certified by the Montgomery County Planning Department staff in the Certificate of Compliance recorded on [insert date] in the Land Records of Montgomery County at [insert book and page number of Certificate of Compliance], attached hereto as Exhibit 4 and incorporated by reference.

 NOW, THEREFORE, in consideration of the above provisions and other consideration, the receipt and sufficiency of which are hereby acknowledged, the Commission does hereby release the [indicate the amount of conservation easement that will be permanently released] acres of Conservation Easement located on the Property.